gorgitko/molminer/README.md

 # MolMiner
 MolMiner is a library and command-line interface for extracting compounds from scientific literature written in Python (currently supporting only Python 3).
 Actually it's a wrapper around several open-source tools for chemical information retrieval, namely [ChemSpot][1], [OSRA][2] and [OPSIN][3].
 # Overview
 MolMiner is able to extract chemical entities from various sources of scientific literature including PDF and scanned images.
 It extracts entities both from text and 2D structures.
-Text entities are assigned to one of classes:
-"SYSTEMATIC", "IDENTIFIER", "FORMULA", "TRIVIAL", "ABBREVIATION", "FAMILY", "MULTIPLE".
-IUPAC names can be converted to computer-readable format like SMILES or InChI.
-2D stuctures are recognised in document and also converted to computer-readable format.
+Text is normalized using part of code from [ChemDataExtractor](https://github.com/mcs07/ChemDataExtractor/blob/master/chemdataextractor/text/normalize.py).
+Text entities are assigned by [ChemSpot][1] to one of classes: "SYSTEMATIC", "IDENTIFIER", "FORMULA", "TRIVIAL", "ABBREVIATION", "FAMILY", "MULTIPLE".
+IUPAC names can be converted to computer-readable format like SMILES or InChI with [OPSIN][3].
+2D stuctures are recognised in document and converted to computer-readable format with [OSRA][2].
 Entities successfully converted to computer-readable format are standardized using [MolVS](https://github.com/mcs07/MolVS) library.
 Entities are also annotated in PubChem and ChemSpider databases using [PubChemPy](https://github.com/mcs07/PubChemPy) and [ChemSpiPy](https://github.com/mcs07/ChemSpiPy).

 For processing of PDF files is used [GraphicsMagick][4] and for OCR [Tesseract][4].
 # Installation